Get ready and try this cathedral window round cushion tutorial. You have three versions to choose from with the same pattern!

 First, join and sew the units C together and press the seams open.

-Similarly, join and sew unit A with units B. As you see, you have a Y-seam to make.
+Similarly, join and sew unit A with two unit B. As you see, you have a Y-seam to make.
 So, take unit B and sew to unit A leaving point c open (take a look at the scheme above).
 Make the same with the other unit B. After that, join the two units B margins, and sew them, leaving point c open.
-Check the “Y-seams perfect” and you will find step by step instructions.
+Check the “Y-seams perfect” and you will find step-by-step instructions.

 Join units C and B. Sew and press the seams open.